hphilpotts/recipesme-react-spa/README.md

 I'll revisit the above later.
 Moving on to DELETE functionality now.
 Was reasonably easy to implement!

+- _fixed the above issue where document not being updated with three keystrokes... needed `...` in front of `fieldsToUpdate`: without spread syntax the body object had this as a key:value pair rather than the key:values from within `fieldsToUpdate..._

 ## To add / to-do: